 Websites that contain listings of homes for sale from all over the country pull that information from a variety of sources, some of which are unreliable or misleading.
-For example, some websites receive listings from a feed that kicks out homes that are present on a delinquent mortgage list.
+For example, some websites receive listings from a feed that posts homes that are present on a delinquent mortgage list.

 Some websites do not report sold or pending sales.
 Then, a buyer might find the perfect home for sale—but that home has already sold.
 It takes a few hours to a few days for some websites to update information as well, so a buyer is rarely assured that the information is current, much less accurate.
 It can be very frustrating and upsetting to try to rely on information that appears correct but is wrong.

 Agents Who Advertise as Area Specialists

 So-called area specialists are something you'll run into it on certain types of websites.
 A real estate agent's own website, for example, will not direct you to a competing real estate agent, but many national websites of homes for sale actively encourage real estate agents to advertise.
 In other words, these websites charge agents a monthly or annual fee to advertise themselves as area specialists.

 You won't know.
 Odds are more likely that the agent is not the area specialist because typically these types of advertising opportunities tend to appeal to brand new agents who are looking for buyers to help build their business.